dankesean/modal-compensation/README.md

 # modal-correction
-Code to analyse and compensate imperfect models by learning data-driven modal decompositions of model bias.
+Code to analyse and correct imperfect models by learning data-driven modal decompositions of model bias.